eyra/port/README.md

 <details>
 <summary>Add new prompt</summary>
 <br>
-Add the properties for the prompt in [src/framework/types/prompts.ts](src/framework/types/prompts.ts) with the following template:
+Add the properties of the prompt in [src/framework/types/prompts.ts](src/framework/types/prompts.ts) with the following template:

 ```Typescript
 export type PropsUIPrompt =